 Functional Hemispherectomy

 An epilepsy condition called Rasmussen’s encephalitis is a type of epilepsy seen in children, though it can continue into adulthood for some.
-Those affected severely by this condition experience cognitive decline (decline in the ability to understand), loss of speech and partial vision loss as well as paralysis of one side.
-Epileptic seizures are a major part of this condition.
-The seizures involve continuous twitching or jerking of one side called epilepsia partialis continua.
-(Epilepsia partialis continua is the continuous focal jerking of a body part, usually localized to a distal limb (hand/feet), occurring over hours, days or even years.
-Rasmussen’s Encephalitis is a result of inflammation (swelling) in one hemisphere of the brain.
+Those affected severely by this condition experience cognitive decline (decline in the ability to understand), loss of speech and partial vision loss, as well as paralysis of one side.
+Epileptic seizures are a significant part of this condition.
+The seizures involve continuous twitching or jerking of one side, called epilepsia partialis continua.
+(Epilepsia partialis continua is the continuous focal jerking of a body part, usually localised to a distal limb (hand/feet), occurring over hours, days or even years—Rasmussen’s Encephalitis results from inflammation (swelling) in one hemisphere of the brain.
 As you know, the brain has two hemispheres, the left and the right.

 Rassmussen’s encephalitis affects one of them.
 If the damage from this condition is very severe and doctors fear that the damage will be permanent, a surgery called functional hemispherectomy is recommended.
-In this procedure, the cortex (brain’s outer layer of neural tissue) is disconnected from all sub-cortical (inside) structures, and the interhemispheric commissures (tracts that connect the hemispheres) are divided.
-This disconnects the rest of the brain from the affected part, and patient gets relief from seizures.
+In this procedure, the cortex (the brain’s outer layer of neural tissue) is disconnected from all sub-cortical (inside) structures, and the interhemispheric commissures (tracts that connect the hemispheres) are divided.
+This disconnects the rest of the brain from the affected part, relieving the patient from seizures.

 Functional hemispherectomy can also be advised for other types of epilepsy where an entire hemisphere is affected.